WISE Awards 2017 - Nominations NOW OPEN

 WISE Talent Award - sponsored by AWE

-Highlighting fantastic recruitment expertise in a talent short candidate pool.
-Nominations could be from an individual recruiter or an outreach programme or advertising campaign, an employer or their recruitment partner, or a college or university recruiting women onto STEM courses.
+Highlighting a recruitment campaign that has proved effective for getting women into science, technology, engineering, or construction - in jobs, board roles, apprenticeships or as students.
+Nominations could be from an individual recruiter or it could be for an outreach programme or advertising campaign, an employer or their recruitment partner, or a college or university recruiting women onto STEM courses or jobs - from technicians to academics.
 We are looking for best practice which could be replicated and nominees must show results in terms of above industry average applications from women, shortlist and hire ratios.

 WISE Apprenticeship Programme Award - sponsored by Aveva